vendrhub/vendr-demo-store/README.md

 git clone https://github.com/vendrhub/vendr-demo-store.git
 ````

-Once you have all the files downloaded you can open the `Vendr.DemoStore.sln` solution file in the root of the repository in Visual Studio.
+Once you have the repository cloned, switch to the branch for the version of Vendr/Umbraco you wish to use (either `v2/netframework/main` or `v2/netcore/main`).
+You can then open the `Vendr.DemoStore.sln` solution file in the root of the repository in Visual Studio.
 Make sure the `Vendr.DemoStore.Web` project is the startup project by right clicking the project in the Solution Explorer and choosing `Set as StartUp Project`, and then press `Ctrl + F5` to launch the site.

 To login to the back office you can do so using the credentails: